Koilani Wine Village: A Journey Through History, Culture, and Wine

 The Wine Tradition

-Koilani is at the heart of the Commandaria region, one of the oldest named wine regions in the world, known for producing the sweet, amber-coloured Commandaria wine.
-This wine, often referred to as the “nectar of the gods,” has a history dating back over 4,000 years and is said to have been a favourite of both Richard the Lionheart and the Knights Templar.
+Koilani wine village lies at the heart of the Commandaria region, one of the world’s oldest named wine regions.
+Commandaria, a sweet amber wine, has a history of over 4,000 years.
+It was a favourite of Richard the Lionheart and the Knights Templar.

-In addition to Commandaria, Koilani is famous for its production of other Cypriot wines, including the red Maratheftiko and the white Xynisteri.
-The village’s vineyards, benefiting from the region’s unique microclimate, produce grapes that are rich in flavour and aroma.
-The combination of warm, sunny days and cool nights, along with the fertile soil, creates the perfect conditions for viticulture.
+Koilani wine village also produces other Cypriot wines, such as the red Maratheftiko and the white Xynisteri.
+The village’s vineyards benefit from a unique microclimate.
+Warm, sunny days and cool nights, along with fertile soil, create perfect conditions for growing flavourful grapes.

 Cultural Heritage and Attractions

-Koilani is not only a wine lover’s paradise but also a treasure trove of cultural and historical sites.
-The village is home to several churches, each with its own unique story and architectural style.
-The Church of Agia Mavri, dating back to the 12th century, is particularly noteworthy for its beautiful frescoes and iconostasis.
-The church is dedicated to Saint Mavri, and local legend has it that she was martyred in the village, making it a place of pilgrimage for many.
+Koilani wine village is more than a wine village—it’s a treasure trove of cultural and historical sites.
+The village is home to several churches, each with its own story and architectural style.
+The Church of Agia Mavri, dating back to the 12th century, is particularly notable.
+Its beautiful frescoes and iconostasis draw visitors.
+Local legend says Saint Mavri was martyred in the village, making the church a pilgrimage site.

 Wine Making